Infinity Stones: Space Stone

 At some point in time, the Tesseract, which contains the Space Stone, came into the possession of Odin, who hid it on Earth in the Norwegian village of Tønsberg, whose inhabitants were Asgardian worshippers.
 In 1942, during World War II, Johann Schmidt steals the Tesseract from a church in Tønsberg and uses it to power Hydra's weaponry.
 During Steve Rogers's final fight against Schmidt in 1943, the Tesseract transports the latter to the planet Vormir.
-Afterwards, the Tesseract falls into the Arctic Ocean, where it is later recovered by Howard Stark and taken to a S.H.I.E.L.D. secret base.
+Afterwards, the Tesseract falls into the Arctic Ocean, where it is later recovered by Howard Stark and taken into S.H.I.E.L.D.'s custody.

 In 1989, Dr. Wendy Lawson unsuccessfully tries to use the Tesseract to unlock light-speed travel to help the Skrulls find a new home.
 However, her experiments result in Carol Danvers being granted superhuman strength, flight, and the ability to generate energy blasts.
 In 1995, Danvers eventually recovers the Tesseract and returns the object to S.H.I.E.L.D., but it is temporarily swallowed by a Flerken named Goose, who later vomits it out on Nick Fury's desk.

 In 2011, Fury shows the Tesseract to Dr. Erik Selvig and recruits him to work with it.
 In 2012, the Tesseract suddenly opens a portal allowing for Loki to come through.
 Loki steals the Tesseract and later opens a wormhole, using it to transport the Chitauri army to New York City in an attempt to conquer Earth.
 After the Avengers repel the invasion, Thor returns the Tesseract to Asgard for safekeeping in Odin's vault, and it is used to repair the Bifrost.
 In 2018, Loki takes the Tesseract from the vault as they escape the destruction of Asgard (Ragnarok).